Code-Institute-Submissions/reaction-game/README.md

 ---
 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+Following steps were taken to deploy my project to GitHub Pages:

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+- Logged in to GitHUb account and selected the repository to deploy.
+- Locate the 'Settings' button in the meny bar above the repository and scroll down to 'GitHub Pages'.
+- In the drop-down meny directly beneath 'Source', select 'master branch'.
+The page will refresh automatically.
+- Locate the deployed link in the repositorys main 'GitHub Pages'section.

+Following steps will be taken to fork the repository, to update or make changes to the repository:

+- Login to my GitHub account and repository page.
+- Locate the 'Fork' button in the top right corner of the page, above 'Settings'.
+- Clicking the "Fork' button gives me a copy of the repository in my GitHub account.

 ---
 ## Credits
 - [Udemy Javascript course](https://www.udemy.com/course/javascript-training/) by Laurence Svekis.
 - [CSS-Tricks Animated Countdown Timer](https://css-tricks.com/how-to-create-an-animated-countdown-timer-with-html-css-and-javascript/)
 ### Content
-The text is written by myself.
+The textual content is written by myself, Helena Plantin.
 ### Media
-The photos and illustrations used in this site were obtained from [Pixabay](https://pixabay.com/).
+The photos and illustrations used in this project were obtained from [Pixabay](https://pixabay.com/).

 ---
 ## Acknowledgements
-I received inspiration and placed the foundation for this project from a [Udemy Javascript course](https://www.udemy.com/course/javascript-training/) by Laurence Svekis.
+I received inspiration and placed the foundation for this project while attending a [Udemy Javascript course](https://www.udemy.com/course/javascript-training/) by Laurence Svekis.